nderwin-attic/docker-jdk/README.md

-# docker-jdk
+## Docker JDK Image

-Docker container with the Oracle JDK, based on Debian
+This image creates the base system with the Oracle JDK installed.

+## Building

+run the build.sh file